 When a disaster occurs, the Governor will often issue a disaster proclamation in the affected counties.
 When a governor’s disaster proclamation is made in an Iowa county, the Iowa Individual Assistance (IA) Program can be activated at the request of local officials to help those Iowans adversely affected.

 The Iowa IA Program provides up to $5,000 in reimbursements for damage incurred for families with incomes up to 200 percent of the federal poverty level.

 Grants are available for home or car repairs, replacement of clothing or food, and for the expense of temporary housing.
 Original receipts are required for those seeking reimbursement for actual expenses related to storm recovery.
-The program is administered by the Iowa Department of Human Services (IDHS).
-When the program is activated, information and application instructions are available on the IDHS website.
+The program is administered by the Iowa Department of Health and Human Services (IDHHS).
+When the program is activated, information and application instructions are available on the IDHHS website.
 Potential applicants have 45 days from the date of the disaster proclamation to submit a claim.

 If a Presidential Disaster Declaration for Individual Assistance is issued for a county for the same event, the State program is automatically canceled for that county, as the federal program then goes into effect.
 The federal program does not have an income restriction as the Iowa Individual Assistance Program does.

 The Iowa Disaster Case Management Program is designed to address serious needs to overcome a disaster-related hardship, injury or adverse condition.
 The program is activated automatically when the Iowa Individual Assistance program is activated with a governor’s disaster proclamation.
 Disaster case managers work with clients to create a disaster recovery plan and provide guidance, advice and referral to obtain a service or resource.
 There are no income eligibility requirements for this program.